Erich Ludendorff

-Erich Ludendorff came from a family of the minor nobility in Ludendorff, (now Kruszewnia), located in the Prussian province of Posen.
-After completing his education as a cadet, he received his commission as a junior officer in 1885.
-Later in 1893, Ludendorff was admitted to the prestigious German War Academy and was recommended by its commandant to the General Staff Corps only a year later.
+Erich Ludendorff came from a non-noble family in Kruszewnia in the Prussian Province of Posen.
+Upon completing his education as a cadet, he was commissioned a junior officer in 1885.
+In 1893, he was admitted to the prestigious German War Academy, and only a year later was recommended by its commandant to the General Staff Corps.
 By 1904, he had rapidly risen in rank to become a member of the Army's Great General Staff, where he oversaw the development of the Schlieffen Plan.